 8 things you should know about wireless mesh networks

-Wireless mesh is a crucial part of successful IoT (Internet of Things) applications.
+Wireless mesh is a crucial part of successful Internet of Things (IoT) applications.
 But what is wireless mesh, what are the advantages of a wireless mesh network and how can your product benefit from this?
-Here are the 8 things you need to know.
+Here are 8 things you need to know about wireless mesh networks.

 1. What is a wireless mesh network?